drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 would die.

 In this tower, the warriors fall for a trap.
-They are paralyzed and surrounded by five dragons--the curse of Five Wyrms.
+They are paralyzed and surrounded by five dragons---the curse of Five Wyrms.
 Doga appears, claiming that the souls of five filled with light were required to break this ancient curse.
 We see a montage as he flies through the realm, asking NPCs the warriors have helped along the way.
 They all immediately drop what they are doing and offer